 When it comes to choosing a niche, aim for something you’re passionate and knowledgeable about.
 This helps you come across as authentic and as a trusted source of information for potential customers.
 It also helps you evaluate which products and brands you want to promote.

-Say, for example, you started a blog about dogs.
-You own a sprocker spaniel and you’re passionate about helping other owners care for their sprockers.
+Say, for example, you started a blog about dogs, helping owners care for their pets.

-You create a blog like Sprocker Lovers, and you regularly post and encourage people to subscribe to an email list and share your content.
-Sprocker spaniels are your niche, and you’re going to invest in content marketing and optimization to grow your audience of owners.
+You regularly post and encourage people to subscribe to an email list and share your content.
+Dogs are your niche, and you’re going to invest in content marketing and search engine optimization (SEO) to grow your audience of owners.

 To earn revenue as an affiliate marketer, your audience needs to connect with what you’re saying.
 The items or services you promote need to be products they genuinely want.
 Getting this wrong can hinder your success and diminish your credibility—as well as your audience.

 If you’re curious where to look for products or brands to work with, don’t worry.
-There are tons of affiliate marketplaces, including:
+There are tons of affiliate networks and marketplaces, including:

 Another option is to visit the websites of the products and services you use and like to see if they have an affiliate program.
-Large companies often have programs they promote on their site, such as Amazon Associates or the Shopify Affiliate Program.
+Large companies often have programs they promote on their site, such as the Shopify Affiliate Program.

 You also can take a more direct approach.
 Reach out to the owner of a great product you come across and see if they offer an affiliate marketing program.
 If they don’t, they might be happy to set up an arrangement with you, such as offering you a special coupon code to share with your followers.